jampez77/garage_door_sensor/README.md

 ## Integrating with Home Assistant ##

-The simplest way to integrate with [Home Assistant](https://home-assistant.io) is to add a new `cover` to the `configuration.yaml` like this:
+The simplest way to integrate with [Home Assistant](https://home-assistant.io) is to turn on [MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/).
+With this activated the device will be added automatically.

+Alternatively you can add a new `cover` to the `configuration.yaml` like this:

     cover:
     - platform: mqtt
       name: Garage Door
-      command_topic: "garage/door/output"
+      command_topic: "homeassistant/cover/garage/set"
-      state_topic: "garage/door"
+      state_topic: "homeassistant/cover/garage/state"
       state_open: "open"
       state_opening: "opening"
       state_closed: "closed"